Notes on Randomized Algorithms: Cuckoo hashing

 \subsection{Analysis}

 The main question is how long it takes the insertion procedure to terminate, assuming the table is not too full.

-First let's look at what happens during an insert if we have a lot of nestless values.
+First let's look at what happens during an insert if we have many nestless values.
 We have a sequence of values $x_{1}, x_{2}, \dots$, where each pair of values $x_{i}, x_{i+1}$ collides in $h_{1}$ or $h_{2}$.
 Assuming we don't reach the loop limit, there are three main possibilities (the leaves of the tree of cases below):

 \begin{enumerate} \item Eventually we reach an empty position without seeing the same key twice. \item Eventually we see the same key twice; there is some $i$ and $j>i$ such that $x_{j}=x_{i}$.
 Since $x_{i}$ was already moved once, when we reach it the second time we will try to move it back, displacing $x_{i-1}$.
 This process continues until we have restored $x_{2}$ to $T[h_{1}(x_{1})]$, displacing $x_{1}$ to $T[h_{2}(x_{1})]$ and possibly creating a new sequence of nestless values.
 Two outcomes are now possible: \begin{enumerate} \item Some $x_{\ell}$ is moved to an empty location.
 We win! \item Some $x_{\ell}$ is moved to a location we've already looked at.
 We lose!
 We find we are playing musical chairs with more players than chairs, and have to rehash. \end{enumerate} \end{enumerate}